How to find the best travel backpack

 - Wait for sales – In the fall and spring I find that expensive brands go on sale.
 I have seen some up to 50% off the original price.

-- Buy online – You can often find great deals on Amazon or other outlets online, so take the time to browse.
+- Buy online – You can often find great deals on Amazon and take advantage of their prime shipping.
+Some other retailers are great as well.

-- Buy older models – Older models are not less superior to the newer ones, sometimes all that changes is the colour and the placement of a pocket or two.
+- Buy older models – Older models are not less superior to the newer ones, sometimes all that changes is the color and the placement of a pocket or two.

 - Be flexible – Everybody will find a bag that they really like, but it never hurts to look around.
 You might find a pack with features that suit your needs better than the one you originally liked.